Today in Apple history: iPod shows it has life after iPhone | Cult of Mac

 The most important new iPod, however, was the iPod touch.
 The iPod touch was basically the iPhone without a phone (or, as Jobs would later quip, the “iPhone without a contract.”)

-It ticked many boxes iPod fans had wanted for a number of years: being a widescreen, WiFi-enabled portable media device, as well as offering internet browsing, Apple’s multi-touch interface, an accelerometer, integrated rear camera, and more.
+It ticked many boxes iPod fans had wanted for a number of years.
+It was a widescreen, Wi-Fi-enabled portable media device, and also offered internet browsing, Apple’s multi-touch interface, an accelerometer, an integrated rear camera and more.

-It also arguably tested the waters for the later iPad — which was initially viewed in some quarters as being a bigger iPod touch.
+It also arguably tested the waters for the later iPad — which some initially viewed as a bigger iPod touch.

-Did you buy a new iPod in 2007 and, if so, which model did you opt for and why?
+Did you buy a new iPod in 2007?
+If so, which model did you opt for and why?
 Leave your comments below.

 Newsletters